E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_plectoneme/readme.rst

 The position of the bead is used to monitor the response of the molecule to the mechanical constraints.
 From the mechanical constraints you can extract the mechanical properties of your molecule of interest.

-This module assist the creation of polymer described by FENE bond and WCA repulsive potential to resolve the excluded volume constraints.
+This module assist the creation of polymer described by `FENE bond <https://en.wikipedia.org/wiki/FENE>`_ and `WCA repulsive potential <http://www.sklogwiki.org/SklogWiki/index.php/Weeks-Chandler-Andersen_perturbation_theory>`_ to resolve the excluded volume constraints.
 On top of that, the module introduces the twist and mechanical response to twisting constraint with the help of *virtual sites* functionalities from OpenMM API.
 The module proposes functions to help the data analysis with High-Performance-Computing Dask software and Python module Numba.
-For example, the estimation of the Writhe that is a computation over all the possible pairwize of bonds is highly expensive and can be fasten.
+For example, the estimation of the Writhe that is a computation over all the possible pairwise of bonds is highly expensive and can be fasten.
 In addition to that, we introduce an algorithm to detect the positions, length and shape of *plectonemes*.
 It is useful to follow the dynamics of these braided structures and try to answer the previous questions.